 - Oil: Liquified coconut oil, vegetable oil, and canola oil are all great options.
 I don’t suggest olive oil because it will add an aftertaste I don’t find particularly desirable.
 At least not in brownies!

-- Vanilla extract: Just a dash enhances all of the flavors.
-If you’re out, don’t fret!
+- Vanilla extract: This superstar ingredient enhances all of the flavors.
+If you’re out of vanilla, don’t fret and don’t sub imitation vanilla instead.
 You can simply omit this ingredient and bake as directed.

 - Eggs: Make sure you have large eggs, not medium or extra large.
 And bring them to room temperature before you begin baking!